 Until the composition of our assets is above the required 50% threshold on a consistent basis, we will continue to seek to employ similar purchases of qualified securities using short-term loans that would allow us to satisfy the 50% threshold, thereby allowing us to make additional investments.
 There can be no assurance, however, that we will be able to enter into such a transaction on reasonable terms, if at all.
 We also continue to explore a number of other strategies, including changing the composition of our assets, which could include full or partial divestitures of investments, and raising additional equity or debt capital, such that we would once again exceed the 50% threshold on a consistent basis.
-Our ability to implement any of these strategies will be subject to market conditions and a number of risks and uncertainties that are, in part, beyond our control
+Our ability to implement any of these strategies will be subject to market conditions and a number of risks and uncertainties that are, in part, beyond our control.

-On April 13, 2010, through our wholly-owned subsidiary, Gladstone Business Investment, LLC ("Business Investment"), we entered into a third amended and restated credit agreement providing for a \$50.0 million, two year revolving line of credit (the "Credit Facility"), arranged by Branch Banking and Trust Company ("BB&T") as administrative agent.
-Key Equipment Finance Company Inc. also joined the Credit Facility as a committed lender.
-The Credit Facility's maturity date is April 13, 2012, and if it is not renewed or extended by then, all principal and interest will be due and payable one year later, on or before April 13, 2013.
-Advances under the Credit Facility were modified to generally bear interest at the 30-day London Interbank Offered Rate ("LIBOR") (subject to a minimum rate of 2.0%), plus 4.5% per annum, with a commitment fee of 0.50% per annum on undrawn amounts when advances outstanding are above 50.0% of the commitment and 1.0% on undrawn amounts if the advances outstanding are below 50.0% of the commitment.
-In connection with the Credit Facility renewal, we paid an upfront fee of 1.0%.
-The Credit Facility limits payments on distributions to the aggregate net investment income for each of the twelve month periods ended March 31, 2011 and 2012.
-Other significant changes to the Credit Facility include a reduced minimum net worth covenant, which was modified to \$155.0 million plus 50.0% of all equity and subordinated debt raised after April 13, 2010 and to maintain "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act.
-As of July 29, 2011, there were no borrowings outstanding under the Credit Facility, and \$37.4 million was available for borrowing due to certain limitations on our borrowing base.
+On October 26, 2011, we entered into a fourth amended and restated credit agreement through our wholly-owned subsidiary, Gladstone Business Investment, LLC, to increase the commitment amount of our revolving line of credit (the "Renewed Credit Facility") to \$60 million.
+The Renewed Credit Facility was arranged by Branch Banking and Trust Company as administrative agent, with Key Equipment Finance, Inc. also joining the Renewed Credit Facility as a committed lender.
+Subject to certain terms and conditions, the Renewed Credit Facility may be expanded up to \$175 million through the addition of other committed lenders to the facility.
+The Renewed Credit Facility matures on October 25, 2014 (the "Maturity Date"), and, if not renewed or extended by the Maturity Date, all principal and interest will be due and payable on or before October 25, 2015 (one year after the Maturity Date).
+Advances under the Renewed Credit Facility will generally bear interest at 30-day LIBOR plus 3.75% per annum, with an unused fee of 0.50% on undrawn amounts.
+There are two one-year extension options, to be agreed upon by all parties, which may be exercised on or before October 26, 2012 and October 26, 2013, as applicable.
+We incurred fees of \$0.7 million in connection with this amendment.

+The Renewed Credit Facility limits payments on distributions to the aggregate net investment income for each of the twelve month periods ended March 31, 2012, 2013 and 2014.
+Other covenants included in the Renewed Credit Facility include a minimum net worth covenant of \$155.0 million plus 50.0% of all equity and subordinated debt raised after October 26, 2011 and to maintain "asset coverage" with respect to "senior securities representing indebtedness" of at least 200%, in accordance with Section 18 of the 1940 Act.
+As of October 31, 2011, there were \$4.9 million outstanding under the Renewed Credit Facility, and \$52.7 million was available for borrowing due to certain limitations on our borrowing base.